How to make Safe Online Payments

 - Ensure that you are using a secure Wi-Fi connection.
 While public hotspots may be free and might appear tempting, you just can’t be sure about its security and might end up losing your card details.
 It’s always better to wait till you get home before making financial transactions.

 - Never reveal essential information about your card including your password or CVV.
 The system administrator of the web portal won’t ask you either as he has a master password.
-If you are asked for these crucial details, you should immediately inform the support desk or customer services for more information.
+Additionally, it would also be prudent to ensure that the organization with which you transact is PCI-compliant.
+PCI compliance can be considered the basic security standard that all organizations must comply with when processing the data of cardholders.
+In any case, if you are asked for these crucial details, you should immediately inform the support desk or customer services for more information.

 - If you are a frequent online shopper or make regular use of the online payments features, ensure that you only use a single credit card with minimal allowances on it.
 This is to protect you in case of a fraud.